XiansAiPlatform/XiansAi.Website/docs/getting-started/2-first-flow.md

 ```

 FlowRunner now waits to run the flows you are starting.
 You can start a new flow on the XiansAI portal by visiting the 'Flow Definitions' section and clicking on the 'Start New' button of your new flow Type (SimpleFlow).

+!!! bug "Name not unique error"
+    If you get the following error, you need to change the name of the flow.
+See above for how to change the name of the flow.

+    ```bash
+    > Bad Request: "Another user has already used this flow type name SimpleFlow.
+Please choose a different flow name."
+    ```

 ![Start New Flow](../images/start-new-flow.png)